joske2865/AMQ-Scripts/README.md

   - Artist of the song
   - Which anime it was from
   - Which song type the song is
+  - What the ANN ID of the anime is
   - What your answer was for that song
   - How many people guessed the song
   - Which sample of the song played (the start point of the song)